 Resistance is one of those self-protection impulses that has evolved over the years.
 And although it may bear a different face in our digital society, the origin remains deeply rooted in human survival.

-Understanding and accepting that resistance is a natural part of your shoppers’ behavior will aid you in making more effective campaigns that your audience loves.
+Understanding and accepting that resistance is a natural part of your shoppers’ behavior will aid you in having more persuasive marketing, which your audience will also love.
 Coming out of this post, here are your main takeaways:

 - Reactance causes your audience to resist by doing the opposite of your request.
 Avoid intrusive ads that frustrate your audience off platform.